fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='danger' title='Weekly reflection' text="
-How does Cheyne's advice echo what we've been reading about up to this point?
+How does Cheyne's advice (from Friday's reading) echo what we've been reading about up to this point?
 What is different?
 How did Cheyne establish his medical reputation?
 Aside from the language, how different or similar is Cheyne's way of establishing expertise compared to modern dietary experts?
+Remember that about 1/2 your weekly reflection should answer these questions, and about 1/2 should describe your own experience with the readings and assignments for the week.
+See the [Weekly Reflections Guide](weekly-reflections) for more details.
 "%}